pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the localization tab, showing the official language options English, German, and German (informal) as well as a list of community translations from Arabic to Polish](../assets/screens/organizer/localization.png)

-After saving the general settings, we are going to switch to the "localization" tab.
+After saving the general settings, we are going to switch to the "Localization" tab.

-Under "available languages", we can choose which languages our ticket shop will be published in.
+Under "Available languages", we can choose which languages our ticket shop will be published in.
 The options officially maintained by the pretix team are "English", "German", and "German (informal)".
 "German" uses "Sie" to address the user whereas "German (informal)" uses "du".
 We can also choose one of the community translations for our organizer page.